stephenmichaelf/stephenmichaelf.github.io/_posts/2016-11-14-My-First-Post.md

 ---
 layout: post
-title: This is my first modified post!
+title: Sending emails without making your users wait
 ---

-# Sending emails without making your users wait

 ### The Problem

 One of the applications I am working on is a social networking site for martial artists.
 One of the features we have is similar to the follow feature on Twitter.
 When you see a page you are interested in you can choose to Follow it and get updates when anything changes.